Ambulance Building, Charters Towers: History

 Local architect Walter Hunt was appointed to design the building.
 Arthur Reid was contracted for its construction and James Walker carried out the brickwork for Reid, under Hunt's supervision.
 Walter Hunt was born in Kiama, New South Wales (NSW) in 1870 and trained in NSW.
 From 1902 he was a Fellow of the Institute of Architects New South Wales and from 1912 a Fellow of the Queensland Institute of Architects.
 He practised as an architect in Charters Towers from 1899–1910.
 During that time, as well as the Ambulance Building, he designed the Charters Towers Swimming Baths (1900); the Commonwealth Fountain in Lissner Park (1900); the 1901 extension to the ED Miles Mining Exchange; cottages; villa residences; and The Northern Miner Newspaper Building (1903).
 In 1911 Hunt formed a partnership with Charles Dalton Lynch - CD Lynch and Walter Hunt, Architects, Northern Queensland - located in Townsville.
 During that partnership the firm undertook diverse projects.
 Hunt practised as an architect and surveyor in Townsville from 1921 to 1931 and from 1923 taught architecture at Townsville Technical College.
-With his son, Maurice, Hunt operated Maurice and Walter Hunt, Architects, Townville from 1931 until he retired to Sydney in 1932.
+With his son, Maurice, Hunt operated Maurice and Walter Hunt, Architects, Townsville from 1931 until he retired to Sydney in 1932.